 Abstracts should deal with experimental studies on equine nutrition or with cases providing novel insights or hypotheses, with relevance to equine health or performance.
 Confirmed themes of the congress will be 'Fibre first' and 'The importance of Ration evaluation?'.
 In addition, an accepted poster abstract related to the validation of "in-vitro systems for assessing equine gastrointestinal tract health" may also be invited for an oral presentation in a special meeting (morning) that is only open to researchers & PhD students working on this topic (Thursday March 23rd 2023).

 A call for abstracts will be open from October 3rd until November 25th , 2022.
+Following some late enquiries, we have decided to extend the Abstract deadline to December 20th.
 Abstract submission is done through EasyChair.

 All abstracts will initially be submitted for Poster Presentations.
 A limited number of abstracts will be invited for oral presentations:

 A maximum of 3 abstracts will be selected for a short oral presentation during the congress programme.
 One of these selected abstracts will be awarded with the Free Communication award.

 COVID-19 remark: as of yet it is unclear how and to what extent the COVID-19 pandemic will affect the intended 11th EEHNC set-up.
 Therefore, we ask authors who would like to contribute to our congress, to follow up on announcements on this website and not submit their abstract before October 3rd.
 This will allow the organization to change the set-up of the Free Communication session if needed or alternatively adapt procedures in such way that they will be optimized for online presentation.

 The 11th abstract submission format is similar as the format from the 9th EEHNC.